 But you could count differently, and include the different forms of Pokémon as separate entries.
 There are currently 59 regional forms from Galar, Hisui, Alola, and Paldea.
 These variants of previous Pokémon have different typing, appearance, and abilities, to match the environments in which they live, such as the gorgeous white Vulpix of the Alola region.

 On top of that, there are 48 different Mega Evolutions that some Pokémon can evolve into during battle, granting radically new appearances and abilities for a limited time.
 Plus, there are 32 different Gigantamax forms open to some Pokémon, each of which sees the creature grow massively in size.

-Count these tricky edge cases, and you’ll find well over 1100 Pokémon.
-But we think it’s best to stick to the basic count, and see these alternate forms as just what they are – variations, rather than entirely separate species.
+Count these tricky edge cases, and you’ll find well over 1,100 Pokémon.
+And if you ask how many Pokémon cards are there, the number goes through the roof!
+But we think it’s best to stick to the basic count, and see the alternate forms as just what they are – variations, rather than entirely separate species.

 The starting set – first introduced in Japan with 1996’s initial Game Boy games, Pokémon Red and Green – includes the franchise’s original Generation 1 roster of 151 Pokémon.
 All the classics are here: Bulbasaur, Charmander, Squirtle, Jigglypuff, Snorlax, Mew, and, of course, Pikachu.

 Generation I also introduced four Legendary Pokémon to the franchise.
 Three make up a Legendary trio of birds, native to the Kanto region: Articuno, Zapdos, and Moltres.
 And the final is none other than that most infamous, genetically-enhanced clone, Mewtwo.

 Many Pokémon from this generation are featured on some of the best Pokémon cards of all time.
 And why wouldn’t they be?
 Everyone loves a classic.